 ENROLLING YOUR CHILD:

 Before your child can enroll at a WCPS school, they must meet the requirements listed below.
-Feel free to print forms from the links below, or you can also pick up an enrollment packet at your child's new school.
+Feel free to print enrollment packets from the links listed, or you can also pick up an enrollment packet at your child's new school.

 Some forms, documents, or links may require the free Adobe Acrobat Reader .